Last updated : February 17, 2025

-When receiving a positive dilute drug test result, it doesn’t only mean the specimen was diluted.
-The result indicates two things—Someone tested positive for drugs.
-Moreover, they more than likely tried to hide it.
+Receiving a positive dilute drug test result indicates two things.
+Someone tested positive for drugs.
+Just as importantly to employers, though, they more than likely tried to hide it.
+The employee is usually terminated immediately due to drug use.

 Creatinine is the key

 Laboratories use creatinine to determine if a urine sample is diluted.
-Excessive amounts of fluids in the urine sample provided for testing, cause creatinine levels outside of the normal range.
+Excessive fluids in the urine sample provided for testing, cause creatinine levels to be outside the normal range.
 That is to say, the creatinine levels are equal to or greater than 2 mg/dL, but less than 20 mg/dL.
 The specific gravity levels of the urine sample are greater than 1.0010 and less than 1.0030.

 The urine of a normally hydrated person never reaches creatinine levels in that range.
 Samples that contain these levels are identified as being diluted.